Gallery Wall Layouts & Tips

 For a modern or mid-century modern decor styles, try narrow black or natural wood frames with a mix of photography prints and abstract art.
 For contemporary and minimalist, clean white frames and mats work well.
 A theme of barnwood frames instantly creates a rustic feel.
 Gold and champagne frames of various styles can be chic and contemporary.
 Whatever the interior design style you are going for, gallery walls can be complementary with the right frames, mats and prints.

 Shop the look: fine art prints by Maryanne McGuire

 What are some gallery wall layouts?

 For some inspiration, we have included staged rooms representing some of the more popular gallery wall layouts.

 Think clean and modern, organized and linear.
 Symmetrical gallery walls often contain large matts and small or midsize prints.
 We will go over 4 different types of symmetrical layouts.
-Diagrams of each type are included in the free downloadable Gallery Wall Planning Guide below.
+Diagrams of each type are included in our free downloadable Gallery Wall Planning Guide.

 - GRIDS of 6, 9 or 12 are clean and cover some serious surface area.

 2. REFLECTIONS have a “horizon” between the top and bottom row.
 They can either mirror top to bottom perfectly, or be somewhat asymmetrical.